 Appointments and Messaging

-You can submit a request to schedule an appointment with your primary care physician and with providers you have seen in the past two years at participating Johns Hopkins Medicine facilities.
+You can submit a request to schedule an appointment with your primary care physician and with providers you have seen in the past three years at participating Johns Hopkins Medicine facilities.
 You will receive a notification message in MyChart once the appointment is scheduled, or you will be contacted by the providerís office for further information.

 You can cancel right up until the time of your scheduled appointment.
 However, in order to allow us to serve all of our patients as efficiently as possible, we request that you provide at least 24 hours notice if you cannot keep your appointment, and that you contact your providerís office directly by telephone if you need to cancel less than 24 hours in advance.
 Please follow the cancellations policies established by your provider.